Wedding Catering Cost in Bangalore: Per-Plate & Buffet Pricing

 | 800 guests | ₹4,00,000 – ₹6,40,000 | ₹6,40,000 – ₹12,00,000 | ₹9,60,000 – ₹20,00,000 | ₹16,00,000 – ₹32,00,000 |

 The table makes one thing immediately clear: guest count is the most powerful lever in your catering budget.
 The difference between 300 and 500 guests at a standard buffet rate is ₹1.5 to 3 lakhs in food costs alone.
 When families debate the guest list, these are the numbers that should inform the conversation.
+For venue options that match different guest counts, browse our best wedding venues in Bangalore guide.

 Outside Catering